-WADA shall work with international partners to support the implementation of the International Standard of Education and act as a central clearinghouserepository for informational information and educational education resources and/or programs developed by WADA or Anti-Doping Organizations.
+WADA shall act as a central clearinghouse for informational and educational resources and/or-programs developed by WADA or Anti-Doping Organizations.

-All-Signatories and Athletes and other Persons.
-Signatories shall cooperate with each other and governments to coordinate their efforts in anti-doping information and education in order to share experience and ensure the effectiveness of these programs in preventing doping in sport.
+All Signatories and Athletes and other Persons shall cooperate with each other and governments to coordinate their efforts in anti-doping information and education in order to share experience and ensure the effectiveness of these programs in preventing doping in sport.